givenmnisi6/CMPG323-Project-5-34292748/README.md

 - The user must make sure that they have Power BI for Desktop installed in their machine.
 - They can download the report from my GitHub repository.
 - They will open it and start visualizing, there are no credentials needed.
-- Also if they want more information they can alter with the columns to give more insights.
+- Also if they want more information they can use filters.

 ## Phase 1 - GitHub Administration
 - While I'm undergoing training, I've created and configured my GitHub repository.